 The COVID-19 pandemic has led to an explosion of activities among all types of researchers, including in the evidence-synthesis, technology-assessment and guideline-development communities.
-COVID-END has assembled resources for individual researchers and research teams who are involved or who want to become involved in preparing timely, relevant and high-quality evidence syntheses to support decision-making about COVID-19.
+COVID-END has assembled resources for individual researchers and research teams who are involved or who want to become involved in preparing timely, relevant and high-quality evidence syntheses and guidelines to support decision-making about COVID-19:

-There are many different types of evidence synthesis and the resources provided here focus on: rapid reviews, scoping reviews, systematic reviews (SR), and living SRs.
+There are many different types of evidence synthesis and the resources provided supports for evidence synthesizers focus on: rapid reviews, scoping reviews, systematic reviews (SR), and living SRs.
 To learn more, see our definitions of key types of evidence synthesis.

 Akl EA, Haddaway NR, Rada G, Lotfi T. Evidence synthesis 2.0: When systematic, scoping, rapid, living, and overviews of reviews come together.
 Journal of Clinical Epidemiology 2020; 123: 162-165 https://doi.org/10.1016/j.jclinepi.2020.01.025

 Gough D, Thomas J, Oliver S (2019).
 Clarifying differences between reviews within evidence ecosystems.
 Systematic Reviews 2019; 8 (1): 170. https://systematicreviewsjournal.biomedcentral.com/articles/10.1186/s13643-019-1089-2

 To share any comments or to suggest further resources to consider adding, please contact firstname.lastname@example.org.